Grants and Federal Domestic Assistance

 The FTC warns consumers to beware of paying “processing fees” for information that is available free to the public.
 Ads claiming federal grants are available for home repairs, home business, unpaid bills, or other personal expenses are often a scam.

-- Foundation Information Network (by state): Free funding information available in libraries, community foundations, and other nonprofit centers nationwide.
+- Foundation Information Network Check for locations at Grants Space, Find Us.
+Free funding information available in libraries, community foundations, and other nonprofit centers nationwide, including access to the Foundation Directory Online database.

 Grants Resources by State (Grantsmanship Center)